seanpmaxwell/Typescript-Best-Practices/README.md

 - **comment-tags:** keyword in a comment that starts with `@`.
 - **entity-type:** a type used to describe the shape of a raw database-table.
   - People also use the term **record** when referring to database-rows, but for TypeScript I advise against this to avoid confusion with the type **Record<>**
-- **auxiliary-table:** a database-table which supports another: (i.e user_avatars holds image metadata for users)
+- **auxiliary-table:** a database-table which supports another: (e.g. user_avatars holds image metadata for users)
-  - **join-table:** an auxiliary-entity which supports multiple tables together.
-Use plural for both tables in the name: i.e. `projects_users`
+  - **join-table:** an auxiliary-table which supports multiple tables together.
+Use plural for both tables in the name: e.g. `projects_users`
 - **derived-type:** is a type which builds off of an entity-type.
-- An **audit-column** is a database-key which holds meta-data about an entity's lifecycle: i.e. `createdAt`, `createdBy`.
+- An **audit-column** is a database-key which holds metadata about an entity's lifecycle: e.g. `createdAt`, `createdBy`.

 #### Documenting with comment @tags

-Because TypeScript lets us type the return value and parameters, traditional `jsDoc` comments like `@returns`/`@param` are excessive; however, there are still some comment-tags which can be pretty useful.
+Because TypeScript lets us type the return value and parameters, traditional `JSDoc` comments like `@returns`/`@param` are excessive; however, there are still some comment-tags which can be pretty useful.

 ##### Misc
 - `@private`: functions never used outside of their file.
-  - Below `@private` can also add `@see nameOfTheFunctionUsingIt`
+  - Below `@private` you can also add `@see nameOfTheFunctionUsingIt`
 - `@testOnly`: for testing only and never in production (any item not just functions).
 - `@cronJob`: functions only for cron-jobs and not user-initiated.
 - `@dummyData`: functions only used by dummy-data files.
 - `@startupTime`: functions run at startup-time not request-time.
-Not really necessary for libraries or automation files but for user-heavy based applications like web-servers.
+Not really necessary for libraries or automation files, but useful for user-heavy applications like web-servers.

 ##### Working with relational-databases